mohsinnazir967/SIEM-Notes/SIEM Tasks/Hashes (md5, sha128, sha256) Collisions.md

 # What is a Collision?

 A **collision** occurs when two different input values produce the same output hash value using a hash function.
 This means that the hash function maps different data to the same fixed-size string of characters, known as a hash value or digest.

-## Types of Collisions

-1. **Classical Collision Attack**: This involves finding two distinct messages that produce the same hash value.

-2. **Chosen-Prefix Collision Attack**: Given two different prefixes, find suffixes such that the concatenation of each prefix with its respective suffix produces the same hash value.

 ## Impact of Collisions

 - **Security Risks**: Collisions can compromise data integrity and authenticity.
 For example, if two different files have the same hash, it might indicate tampering or unauthorized modifications.